sanazkeshvari/Papers/SDLR/README.md

 # Files of SDLR

 ListSD: This file is the loss function that can add to file of model folder in Allrank method in "https://github.com/allegro/allRank"
+This is the loss function of techear phase.

+ListSDStu is the loss function in student phase witch should add to model folder in Allrank method.